Wang Yihan: 2004–2006

 Yihan was the bronze medallist at the 2004 Asian Junior Championships.
 She was also a quarterfinalist in the same year's World Junior Championships where she lost to Korean Ha Jung-eun.
 In 2005, she won the silver medal in Asian Junior Championships where she lost to her teammate Wang Lin in the final.
-In 2006, she won both Asian Junior Championships & World Junior Championships with her win against Malaysian Lyddia Cheah & Indian Saina Nehwal respectively.
+In 2006, she won both Asian Junior Championships and World Junior Championships with her win against Malaysian Lyddia Cheah and Indian Saina Nehwal respectively.
 She earned a spotlight in the World elite badminton where she won the 2006 Badminton World Cup, winning against reigning Olympic champion, Zhang Ning in the semifinal, and 2–times reigning world champion Xie Xingfang in the final; both wins in just 2 games.

 2007–2008

 In 2007, she won 3 titles.
 In the 2007 Summer Universiade, she beat Taipei's Cheng Shao-chieh to win the gold medal.
-She also won the Bitburger Open & Russian Open Grand Prix Gold that year.
+She also won the Bitburger Open and Russian Open Grand Prix Gold that year.
 In 2008, she started the year by finishing runner-up at the German Open, losing to Jun Jae-youn.
 Yihan then won her first super-series title, the Japan Open by beating leading player from Hongkong, Zhou Mi, with 21–19, 17–21, 21–15 scores.
-However, she didn't qualify ro participate in the 2008 Olympics, as her highest achieving teammates and senior players Xie Xingfang, Zhang Ning & Lu Lan had already confirmed their places from China.
+However, she didn't qualify to participate in the 2008 Olympics, as her highest achieving teammates and senior players Xie Xingfang, Zhang Ning and Lu Lan had already confirmed their places from China.